theicfire/makefiletutorial/newer_design/src/index.md

 ## Use export for recursive make
 <!--  (Section 5.6) -->
 The export directive takes a variable and makes it accessible to sub-make commands.
-In this example, "cooly" is exported such that the makefile in subdir can use it.
+In this example, `cooly` is exported such that the makefile in subdir can use it.

 Note: export has the same syntax as sh, but they aren't related (although similar in function)
 ```makefile